The Metrics Of SEO

-- SEO — Search Engine Optimization — The definition of this term is changing over time.
-At one point, it meant making your website friendly for search engines to find and catalogue.
-Now it is used more with the idea of getting search engines to display your website at the top of the search results.
-Both definitions misrepresent the real idea which is more like “channel search engine visitors that want to see things your website has.”
+- SEO — Search Engine Optimization — The perception of this is changing over time.
+Once it meant making your website friendly for search engines to find and catalogue.
+Now it means something more like getting search engines to display your website higher in search results.
+Both definitions misrepresent the real desired result which is “channel search engine visitors that want to see things your website has.”
 Basically, you want “Good” traffic, not garbage traffic.
 To understand more, read our post on The SEO Fallacy.

 - Bounce — In website jargon, a visitor that comes to your website for just a few seconds then leaves is called a bounce.
 They came, but did not interact with your site.
 Maybe your site did not load correctly, or maybe they were not looking for what you have, or maybe they didn’t like your graphics.
 The percentage of bounces as compared to the total number of visitors is called Bounce Rate.
 If 7 of every 10 visitors bounce, then your Bounce Rate is 70%.

-- Pages Per Session — An average number of pages the visitors view in each session (each visit to your website).
-Basically, do they like what they see enough to move around your site to see (and hopefully) learn more.
+- Pages Per Session — This is an average for the number of pages a visitors view in each session (each visit to your website).
+It can be loosely interpreted as: do they like what they see enough to move around and interact with your site.
+Higher Pages Per Session means people like what they see (and hopefully) are learning from what you present.

-- Session Duration — This is a measure of how long (total) a visitor stays.
-It is the closest approximation to how long a visitor reads or interacts with the website.
+- Session Duration — This is a measure of how long (total) a visitor stays in one visit.
+It is the closest approximation we have to how long a visitor reads or interacts with the website.
 This, and the one above are SEO metrics that are not used enough.

 Measuring Website Traffic